 Why do birds migrate?
 How do birds navigate?
-Bird migration routes mostly follow the longitudinal lines of the globe.
-The location of the migration routes depends on the topography of the land that forms the air currents which help the birds rise high and glide hundreds of kilometers with minimum effort.
-Read More...
+Bird migration routes depend on topography of the land that forms the air currents which help birds rise high and glide hundreds of kilometres with minimum effort...go to this page...

 |How do Birds Fly?

-We look at birds flying, often asking ourselves the basic question: What allows birds to fly?
-Nature granted birds the characteristics necessary for flight: hollow light bones, a variety of feathers that serve different functions during flight, wings that provide them with a large surface area compared to their size and weight, strong muscles and the ability to utilize them to fly.
-Read more...
+What allows birds to fly?
+Nature granted birds characteristics necessary for flight – hollow light bones, a variety of feathers that serve different functions, wings that provide a large surface area compared to their size and weight...go to this page...

 |Passerines and Songbirds

 Passerines, also referred to as perching birds, are small to medium sized birds that make up more than half of approximately 10000 bird species known to us today...go to this page...

 While all birds communicate, only some of them are granted the quality of vocals at a level that befits, what we call, song birds...go to this page...